Links

 User Interface (UI)

-Feel free to build your UI components as you used to: classes, hooks, etc. And there, in your components you can use the following Directual features:
+Feel free to build your UI components as you're accustomed to, using classes, hooks, etc. In your components, you can seamlessly integrate the following Directual features:

 • Posting data into the database.